piazza-energy/curated-resource-list/software.md

 - [Mosaik](https://mosaik.offis.de/) allows you to reuse and combine existing simulation models and simulators to create large-scale Smart Grid scenarios
 - [Enervee](https://enervee.com/about/) home appliances marketplace with energy consumption score
 - [Power paired](https://powerpaired.org/faqs) is a platform for asset management for Community Energy Groups
+- [CO2 Analytics](https://www.co2analytics.com/) integrates with Xero to provide carbon footprint Measurement & Management Platform for Small and Midsize Businesses
+- [Openclimatefix](https://openclimatefix.github.io/) is a non-profit research and development lab, totally focused on reducing greenhouse gas emissions as rapidly as possible.
+- [NILMTK](https://github.com/nilmtk/nilmtk) Non-Intrusive Load Monitoring (NILM) is the process of estimating the energy consumed by individual appliances given just a whole-house power meter reading.
+Initially developed by Jack Kelly, co-founder of Openclimatefix
+- [Tibber](https://international.tibber.com/) discovered that electricity customers found the offerings from traditional electricity utilities boring, expensive and very complex.
+The platform automates the process of buying electricity from distributors when it's cheaper and organises consumption for efficiency (assumptions based on descriptions found on website)
+-  [Enyday](https://enyday.com/), based in Copenhagen (website in Danish only) wants to become a catalyst for the mass deployment of small renewable energy plants such as solar cells and wind turbines.
+Basically a platform to share sustainable production in community schemas.
+- [Greenely](https://www.greenely.se/), Swedish only website, app to manage energy consumption

 ## DER / DSR Management Platforms